 169th Ave, Indiantown, FL 34956.
-If you have further questions or comments please contact Administrative Generalist Luis Perez at legevalue legevalue and legevalue are legevalue and legevalue are l
+If you have further questions or comments please contact Administrative Generalist Luis Perez at legevalue legevalue and legevalue are legevalued in the legevalue of the

 Park improvements are maintaining pace despite the COVID-19 outbreak.
 That said, it is important to note all parks within the Village are currently closed by order of the Village Council.
 Signage has been placed throughout all parks and residents are encouraged to avoid contact as per Fl Governor Desantis's orders. several updates have proven more substantial and should be highlighted here: